 Newark Downtown Tours

-Tours will take place every Thursday beginning at 6 PM in front of Burg from June 1st - August 3rd.
-Please note, there will be no tour on July 3rd.
+Newark Downtown Tours take place every Thursday beginning at 6 PM in the center of the park from June 14th - August 9th.

-Each week a distinguished professor, Newark resident, student, architect, landscape architect, or historian will be leading a different tour in and around downtown Newark.
+Each week a distinguished professor, Newark resident, student, architect, landscape architect, or historian leads a different tour in and around downtown Newark.
 Come learn more about the amazing hidden treasures of downtown Newark!

-Explore a couple of Newark’s historic parks and discuss how their role in Newark’s downtown has evolved and what new open spaces will be joining them.
-Scott is a public space professional currently working for the Trust for Public Land in the Newark office.
+Explore a couple of Newark’s historic parks and landmarks and discuss how their role in Newark’s downtown has evolved and what new open spaces will be joining them.

 The Queer Newark Oral History Project (QNOHP) from Rutgers University-Newark offers a walking tour that highlights the rich and illuminating experiences of the city’s LGBTQ and gender-nonconforming communities.
 Featuring both historical landmarks and contemporary sites, tour leaders will share stories about key events, significant happenings, and interesting personalities that showcase the resilience of an often-invisible population of Newarkers.

 7/12: Tour with Darius Sollohub of NJIT

 Professor Darius Sollohub, who teaches infrastructure courses at NJIT, will lead a tour to discuss the infrastructure surrounding Military Park that helped Newark become a great city.
 He will help us put on x-ray and time-travel glasses to see the systems that we can’t see, those underground, those no longer there, and in the future.